CSDA2023/covid19/README.md

 For Fig 5: use Directed assciative network R code.
 (Figure 7 can be created by modifying the direction part in the R code.)

-For Fig 9, 10, 11, and 12: use Heatmap R code with the treepath results csv files
+For Fig 9, 10, 11, and 12: use Heatmap R code with the treepath results csv files.
+The trees are created by using big-cat.csv